tsgates/arch-wiki-markdown/wiki/APC_UPS.md

     # interactively or from any script to cause a hibernate.

     # Do the hibernate
-    /usr/sbin/pm-hibernate
+    /usr/bin/systemctl hibernate

     # At this point system should be hibernated - when it comes back, we resume this script here

     # On resume, tell controlling script (/etc/apcupsd/apccontrol) NOT to continue with default action (i.e. shutdown).
     exit 99

-Make it executable by running
+Make it executable by running:

     # chmod +x /usr/local/bin/hibernate